imosudi/Traffic-Flow-Simulation-Using-Agent-Based-Modelling/create_visualise_road_networks.md

-✅ Option 1: Create a Network from Scratch Using netconvert netconvert is a command-line tool in SUMO that generates the .net.xml file (SUMO network) from a description of the road layout.
+# Create a Network from Scratch Using netconvert
+netconvert is a command-line tool in SUMO that generates the .net.xml file (SUMO network) from a description of the road layout.

 🛠 Basic Steps: